Blockchain-Alchemy/Metaverse-Anti-Cheat/README.md

 ### Summary

-This is a rubust, flexibale and scalable solution that prevents scenarios where a user is able to cheat in a digital world.
+This is a robust, flexible and scalable solution that prevents scenarios where a user is able to cheat in a digital world.
-The solution is a contribution to the Tezos developer comminuty - it's open source (MIT license)
+The solution is a contribution to the Tezos developer community - it's open source (MIT license)

 ![Metaverse_AntiCheat_Demo1](https://user-images.githubusercontent.com/2120817/205599045-5d3c278b-5b8e-4fdf-87a7-23bf3ce6057c.gif)